robamu/rust-training/training-slides/src/ownership.md

 The `println!` call is a macro, which is how we are able to do to Python-style `{}` string interpolation.

+For people with a C++ background: Example is comparable to move-semantics.
+The string is moved into the print function without requiring expensive re-allocation.

 ## Does this compile?

 ```rust compile_fail [1-9|2|3|7-9|4]